 Great Summer Salmon Fishing Days

-Although quieter Summer salmon fishing months June, July & August can be truly amazing if your timing and persistency levels are good.
+Sometimes quieter Summer salmon fishing months of June, July & August can be truly amazing if your timing and persistency levels are good.
 I recall a June day on the Tay a few years ago when a trout angler turned up on an 'introductory' guided salmon fishing gift voucher his wife bought him for Christmas.
 The pools I took him to on the middle Tay looked like they were empty until the fly started to swim!
 At 5 o'clock the guest turned to me and said he'd had a truly great day after catching 4 perfect fresh run salmon but he much preferred trout fishing as he found it more of a challenge!
 There are many other great memories of similar experiences through the Summer months I can also vividly recall.

 Pursuing Summer Salmon

 Make no mistake about the fact that good water coverage right now with a subtle and persistent small fly will get you in front of a fine Summer salmon on most of the bigger Scottish rivers.
 Don't be put off by the lack of rod pressure as that's no real measure (nor ever has been) as to the potential of a beat during these lower water Summer months.
 Look for the areas of the salmon pools where running fish are likely to pause and work out a fishing plan where you can fish them multiple times.
-Don't deviate from that fishing plan and sooner or later and probably when you least expect it our Salmon God will more than likely cooperate!
+Don't deviate from that fishing plan and sooner or later and probably when you least expect it our Salmon God will show up!